Neon Genesis Evangelion: Anime Limited and GKIDS

+The Criterion Channel

+The Criterion Collection announced on July 30, 2026, that the series, alongside the films Death (True)² and The End of Evangelion, would appear on their streaming service, The Criterion Channel, starting September 1 of that year.
+This release includes both the Japanese version, as well as the English dub recorded by ADV Films.

 Reception

 Neon Genesis Evangelion received widespread acclaim both domestically and internationally during its initial broadcast and in the decades since.
-On review aggregator Rotten Tomatoes, the series has an approval rating of 100% based on 31 reviews, with an average rating of 8.3/10.
+On review aggregator Rotten Tomatoes, the series has an approval rating of 100% based on 32 reviews, with an average rating of 8.3/10.
 The website's critical consensus reads, "Neon Genesis Evangelion, both a cultural touchstone for Japan and an uncompromising auteurist vision by creator Hideaki Anno, doubles as an enthralling apex for the mecha anime genre and as a harrowing exploration of depression – making for a wholly singular epic about angels and inner demons."
 Paste and IGN named it as one of the best anime series of all time.
 The "richness" of the characters and "complex and layered" narrative has received praise by critics.
 In 1998, Max Autohead of Hyper rated it 10 out of 10, praising the "brilliant and fantastic storyline, with amazing characters who pull you not only into their world, but into their psyche as well".
 The same year, Shidoshi of GameFan gave it an A rating, calling it an "awesome" series.
 Mike Hale of The New York Times described it in 2009 as "a superior anime, a giant-robot tale of unusual depth, feeling and detail."

-Following the conclusion of the series' original television broadcast, the public and critical reception to Neon Genesis Evangelion was polarized, particularly with regard to the final two episodes.
+Following the conclusion of the series's original television broadcast, the public and critical reception to Neon Genesis Evangelion was polarized, particularly with regard to the final two episodes.
 The experimental style of the finale confused or alienated many fans and spawned debate and controversy; the criticism was largely directed toward the lack of storyline resolution in the final two episodes.
 As such, opinion on the finale was deeply mixed, with the audience broadly divided between those who considered the episodes successfully introspective and those who felt their meaning was "more apparent than real".
-The English voice actors admitted that they also had trouble understanding the series' conclusion.
+The English voice actors admitted that they also had trouble understanding the series's conclusion.
 The Mainichi Times wrote that after the broadcast of the penultimate episode, "nearly all viewers felt betrayed ...
 When commentator Eiji Ōtsuka sent a letter to the Yomiuri Shimbun, complaining about the end of the Evangelion series, the debate went nationwide."
-Despite the criticism, Anno stood by his artistic choices for the series' conclusion.
+Despite the criticism, Anno stood by his artistic choices for the series's conclusion.
 Critic Zac Bertschy remarked in 2003 that "Most of the backlash against Evangelion existed because people don't like to think".
 The initial controversy surrounding the end of Evangelion has had no lasting negative influence on the popularity of the series.